Research

 Leveraging the power of positive emotions

-We recently tested this idea by having college students engage periodically with the emotion of gratitude.
+We have now tested this idea in two different contexts.
+In our first study, we had college students engage periodically with the emotion of gratitude.
 Students were asked to report episodes of their lives that had made them feel grateful, an activity commonly known as the gratitude journal.
-We were particularly interested in measuring the impact that such intervention would have in their academic motivation.
+We were particularly interested in measuring the impact that such an intervention would have in their academic motivation.

 Results showed that students who engaged with the gratitude journal improved their levels of academic motivation after two-weeks.
 Interestingly, there were no signs that the motivation enhancements had faded away 3 months after the end of the intervention.

-Still, there are many more questions to be clarified than answers; what is the exact psychological mechanism underlying such effects?
-Will such improvements in academic motivation materialize into changes in actual student behavior?
+These findings suggest that gratitude journaling can be a promising, accessible, and low-cost tool for fostering engagement in different life domains.
+Still, there are many more questions to be clarified than answers; what are the exact psychological mechanisms underlying such effects?
+Will such improvements in academic motivation and work engagement materialize into changes in actual behaviors?
+What are the long-term effects of such interventions?
+Most importantly, to what extent can these effects translate into broader impacts on individual well-being?